agrc/gis.utah.gov/sharing/examples/index.md

 ## Roads - Collaboration
 {: .text-left}

-Free, up-to-date, comprehensive [road data]({% link data/transportation/roads-system/index.html %}#RoadCenterlines) is a luxury we are fortunate to have.
+Free, up-to-date, and comprehensive [road data]({% link data/transportation/roads-system/index.html %}#RoadCenterlines) is a luxury we are fortunate to have.
 Thanks to the contributions of cities, counties, and UDOT, cartographers and analysts don't need to download road data from five different places with five different schemas, nor do they need to pay a commercial company to access data their tax dollars have already paid for.
 It's all here in one dataset.

 ## Land Ownership - Sharing
 {: .text-left}